stafwag/blog/_posts/2022-01-21-install_coreboot_on_x230.md

 <a href="{{ '/images/coreboot/skulls/x230/clip_on_x230.jpg' | remove_first:'/' | absolute_url }}"><img src="{{ '/images/coreboot/skulls/x230/clip_on_x230.jpg' | remove_first:'/' | absolute_url }}" class="right" width="500" height="333" alt="x230" /> </a>

 I already use [coreboot on my Lenovo W500](https://stafwag.github.io/blog/blog/2019/10/17/switch-libreboot-to-coreboot/) with [FreeBSD](https://www.freebsd.org/).
-I bought a Lenovo x230 for a nice price so I decide to install coreboot on it.
+I bought a Lenovo x230 for a nice price I decide to install coreboot on it.
 After reading a lot of online documentation.
 I decided to install the [skulls coreboot](https://github.com/merge/skulls) distribution on it.
 The skulls project has nice documentation on how to install it.

 To replace the BIOS with coreboot you will need to disassemble the laptop and use a clip on the BIOS chip to install it.